 Ensuring Accuracy in Complex Analyses

-In international due diligence and reputational checks, precision and depth of information are paramount.
-While digital tools like Google Translate offer convenience and speed in language translation, they often fall short in delivering the accuracy required for thorough due diligence processes.
+Precision and depth of information are paramount in international due diligence and reputational checks.
+While digital tools like Google Translate offer convenience and speed in language translation, they often fail to deliver the accuracy required for thorough due diligence processes.

-The complexity of pre-transaction background checks, where every detail matters, requires translations that go beyond literal word-for-word accuracy.
-Investigators excel in conveying the full meaning, including nuances and implied tones, which are crucial for comprehensive background analyses.
-Here are a few examples of common mistakes made in investigations by teams who do not have native speakers.
+The complexity of pre-transaction background checks, where every detail matters, requires translations beyond literal word-for-word accuracy.
+Investigators excel in conveying the whole meaning, including nuances and implied tones, which are crucial for comprehensive background analyses.
+Here are a few examples of common mistakes made in investigations by teams without native speakers.

 Four Common Mistakes